bablokb/sensor-test/README.md

 The test did not bring up any unexpected results.
 All sensors are within the specifications as claimed by their datasheets.

-Looking at difference to mean, both the most expensive sensor (SHT45) and the cheapest sensor (DS18B20) did a very good job.
+Looking at difference to mean, the cheapest sensor (DS18B20) did the best job.
+The main drawback of the DS18B20 is that it only measures temperature.

 Some sensors seem to underestimate (e.g. AHT20, BME280), some seem to overestimate (e.g. HTU31D).
-But this is not systematic and not alway true for all specimen of a sensor.
+But this is not systematic and not alway true for all specimen of a sensor, so this should not be seen as a property of the sensor, but as an artifact of the given measurement series.

 All in all, the measurement setup will have a higher influence on the measured values than the choice of the sensor.